On this pageOverview

 )

 }Count the hooks: useReducer, two useMemo, one useRef, one useCallback, plus three custom hooks.
 That’s 8 hooks in a single component.
-Every one is required.
 Remove any of them and something breaks.

 Then look at the JSX.
-Every child component receives dispatch as a prop, plus individual slices of state.
+Each child receives dispatch (or a callback derived from it), plus individual slices of state.
 Toolbar takes 8 props.
 Canvas takes 9.
-Each component will need its own useCallback wrappers internally.
+Each child has its own useCallback wrappers internally.
 The prop threading is visible, manual, and exhausting.

 {